agile-lab-dev/data-platform-shaper/docs/src/main/paradox/domain_library.md

 ```
 ##How to use the services
 ###Trait management service
-Below is the exposed interface:
+Below we have the exposed interface:

 ```scala
 trait TraitManagementService[F[_]]: